PaoloMazzon/Vulkan2D/README.md

 Documentation
 =============
-Every file in VK2D is properly documented for doxygen.
+Every file in VK2D is properly documented for doxygen, just run `doxygen Doxyconfig` and an html folder will be created containing the documentation.

 Usage
 =====